|Share / Print / Sitemap|

 The federal government, and many state, regional and municipal governments, maintain economic development agencies that offer direct grants and other types of financial assistance to encourage entrepreneurs to start or expand small businesses.

-Private Investors (aka, angels) are private investors.
+Angel Investors are private investors.
 Family members, for example, often invest in the businesses of relatives.
 Angels typically invest for non-monetary reasons.
 They want to help their friends or family so terms are usually more beneficial to the business, not the angel-lender.

 Venture Capitalists (VC) are typically companies that pool investor capital to invest in start-ups and growing companies.
 In return, they usually expect an ownership position in the business for the term of the loan with a buy-out clause once the loan obligation has been met by your company.